millipedia/MillcoUtils/README.md

 If you enter a password in the Utils opions page then we'll pull in a holding page template.
 The default is a millco branded page we pull from the markup folder from this module, but if you have a file holding_page.php in the templates folder then we use that instead.

 The default holding page template has a form so that non-admin users can log in if they use the password you set previously.
 You can just use a holding page without that form if you don't need to make the site available to non-admin users.

+# Remove install files

+If we detect directories or files left over from core upgrades (eg .wire-3.0.xxx, htaccess-3.0.xxx) then we give an option to remove them on the Utils process page.

 # Things it doesn't yet but will soon.